-Mr Nelson Rolihlahla Mandela is sometimes called by other names.
+The late Mr Nelson Rolihlahla Mandela is sometimes referred to by other names.

-Rolihlahla – This is Mr Mandela’s birth name: it is an isiXhosa name which means “pulling the branch of a tree”, but colloquially it means “troublemaker”.
+This was Mr Mandela’s birth name: it is an isiXhosa name that means “pulling the branch of a tree”, but colloquially it means “troublemaker”.
 His father gave him this name.

-Madiba – This is the name of the clan of which Mr Mandela is a member.
+This is the name of the clan of which Mr Mandela was a member.
 A clan name is much more important than a surname as it refers to the ancestor from which a person is descended.
 Madiba was the name of a Thembu chief who ruled in the Transkei in the 18th century.
 It is considered very polite to use someone’s clan name.

-Tata – This isiXhosa word means “father” and is a term of endearment that many South Africans use for Mr Mandela.
-Since he is a father figure to many, they call him Tata regardless of their own age.
+This isiXhosa word means “father” and is a term of endearment that many South Africans use for Mr Mandela.
+Since he was a father figure to many, they call him Tata regardless of their own age.

-Khulu – Mr Mandela is often called “Khulu”, which means great, paramount, grand.
+Mr Mandela is often referred to as “Khulu”, which means great, paramount, grand.
 The speaker means “Great One” when referring to Mr Mandela in this way.
-It is also a shortened form of the isiXhosa word “uBawomkhulu” for “grandfather”.
+It is also a shortened form of the isiXhosa word “Tat'omkhulu” for “grandfather”.

-Dalibhunga – This is the name Mr Mandela was given at the age of 16 once he had undergone initiation, the traditional Xhosa rite of passage into manhood.
+This is the name Mr Mandela was given at the age of 16 once he had undergone initiation, the traditional Xhosa rite of passage into manhood.
 It means “creator or founder of the council” or “convenor of the dialogue”.
-The correct use of this name when greeting Mr Mandela is “Aaah!
-Dalibhunga”.